softwaremill/jekyll-softwaremill/_posts/company/2015-01-29-whats-new-in-bootzooka.md

 Bootzooka has been actively developed for all the time, but in the last few weeks we introduced changes that have noticeable impact on the whole project.
 Let's take a look on it:

+## Flattened project structure
+Number of SBT sub-projects was decreased by pulling backend-related modules into common project called bootzooka-backend.
+This way we achieved clearer separation between server- and client-side components.

 ## We dropped MongoDB
-While MongoDB is a really great document store it has a limited scope of application which may be problematic when you're developing the scaffold.
+While MongoDB is a really great document store it has a limited scope of application kinds which may be problematic when you're developing the scaffold.
 With such project you cannot predict where it will be used and have absolutely no guarantee that NoSQL will fit particular project's needs.